 Implant overdentures also prevent the other problems that usually accompany traditional dentures.
 Unsecured dentures take time to get used to.
 The top arch is held in place by suction because the structure covers the entire palate.
 This interferes with articulation when you speak.
 And it covers the taste buds in your palate, so you cannot enjoy your food as fully.

 In addition, the lower arch is held in place by your tongue and cheeks, which means it can slip quite easily.
 And although dentures will fit very well when they are first designed, they will become looser as the bone support disappears over time.

-If you’re ready to resolve your dental issues, call our office or fill out our request an appointment form.
-We’ll also be happy to help you schedule a complimentary consultation, just ask.
+If you’re ready to resolve your dental issues, you can call our office or fill out our request an appointment form to schedule a brief complimentary consultation or a full exam.
+We’ll be happy to help you find an appointment time that best fits your schedule.